Pacific Rim National Park Reserve, BC is a Great Place to Visit in the Off-Season

 Pacific Rim National Park Reserve offers a huge range of opportunities for exploration.
 From highly accessible and popular options in the Long Beach Unit to the extreme backcountry of the West Coast Trail, you are guaranteed to find something to suit whatever your heart desires.
 Keep in mind this park’s popularity when planning your trip.
 It can sometimes be a challenge to find accommodation on busy summer weekends and you will be greatly rewarded if you book your trip in advance.
 Don’t worry, though, with 16 kilometres of sandy beaches in the Long Beach Unit, you are sure to find a place that feels as though it is meant just for you.

-Add your BC camping and travel photos to #campinbc
+Share your BC camping and travel photos using hashtag #campinbc

 Published: August 17th, 2017